-There are numerous other studies reporting similar findings that heroin users seemed to have started with opioid painkillers prior to transitioning.
-This is also in contrast to 1960s data in which primary initiation of opioid use was through heroin itself, and not through prescription-grade opioids as occurs today.
-One could speculate different reasons for this, but the robust supply of opioids being prescribed beginning in the early 1990s seems the core reason.
+Numerous other studies report similar findings that heroin users seemed to have started with opioid painkillers prior to transitioning.
+This is also in contrast to 1960s data.
+Primary initiation of opioid use during that time was through heroin itself.
+It was not through prescription-grade opioids as occurs today.
+One could speculate about different reasons for this.
+The robust supply of opioids being prescribed beginning in the early 1990s seems the core reason.

-The article also listed additional research which indicated the vast majority of opioid painkiller abusers DO NOT transition to heroin in nearby years (between 1 and 5 years within abusing opioid painkillers, between 3.6 and 4.2% of those users also used heroin).
+The article also listed additional research which indicated the vast majority of opioid painkiller abusers DO NOT transition to heroin in nearby years.
+Between 1 and 5 years within abusing opioid painkillers, 3.6-4.2% of those users also used heroin.
 An explanation we could consider is the risk of heroin use for every additional painkiller-using year.
-This would incorporate some of the economic factors at play such as sustainability of a more costly addiction whereas the sustainability eventually crumbles.
+This would incorporate some of the economic factors at play such as the sustainability of a more costly addiction.
+Sustainability eventually crumbles.

-In Denver, we hear new reports that the aftermarket value of opioid painkillers (typically oxycodone) is now more than $1 per milligram and up to $2 in some instances.
+In Denver, new reports indicate aftermarket value of opioid painkillers (typically oxycodone) is now more than $1 per milligram.
+It’s up to $2 in some instances.
 Over the last five years, historical prices have stayed constant at around $1 per mg.
 Some fluctuation would also include things like paying a premium to have a large supply of pills at the same time (so buying in bulk may not actually offer you a deal) or the specific product (OxyContin, Opana ER, and Dilaudid being some of the most valuable).
 Painkillers are more valuable than ever before.